 Here are some things you need to do in the last month before your future Sailor leaves:

 1. Assist your future Sailor in getting his/her slim black wallet ready.
 (Buy one in the men's department,

-a green wallet, so if your future Sailor already has a thin wallet that s/he is comfortable with use that
+even a green wallet, so if your future Sailor already has a thin wallet that s/he is comfortable with, then

-because s/he will be less likely to send it home.)
-Tell your future Sailor to KEEP the wallet unless s/he
+use that because s/he will be less likely to send it home.)
+Tell your future Sailor to KEEP the wallet

 a.
 Driver’s license and DEP photo ID.
 [Check to see that your future Sailor's driver's license will